Crystals, Rocks, and Minerals: What's the Difference?

 (*)

-For a solid to be crystalline, it must have a highly ordered, repeating arrangement of atoms.
-If the atoms are arranged in a disorganised or random pattern, the material is non-crystalline.
+For a solid to be crystalline, it must have a highly ordered, repeating arrangement of atoms (crystal lattice).
+If the atoms are arranged in a disorganised or random pattern, the material will be non-crystalline.
+An example is obsidian, which is volcanic glass.

 Obsidian, a natural volcanic glass, is a non-crystalline solid.
-Window glass, produced by heating sand, is also non-crystalline.
+Window glass, a man-made material produced by heating sand, is also non-crystalline.
 The most common mineral in sand is quartz, which is a crystalline form of silicon dioxide.

 Naturally occurring non-crystalline solids are correctly known as mineraloids.
-The word 'amorphous,' meaning 'having no specific shape or form,' is also used.
-However, amorphous can refer to non-crystalline solids that are natural or man-made.
+The word 'amorphous,' meaning 'having no specific shape or form,' is also used, but refers to any material, whether it's natural or man-made.

-An example of a mineral that forms in this way is halite, also known as rock salt.
+An example of a mineral that crystallises in this way is halite, which is salt.

 What are Rocks?

-Rocks are usually composed of more than one mineral.
-Although around 5,000 minerals exist on Earth, most rocks form from some of the most common ones.
+Rocks are composed of at least one mineral, but usually more.
+Although around 5,000 minerals exist on Earth, many rocks form from some of the most common.

-Although the minerals in rocks are crystalline, the rock itself isn’t a single crystal.
-Rocks are aggregates, which are collections of minerals with a more complex structure.
+Although the minerals in rocks are crystalline, the rock itself is not considered to be crystalline.
+Rocks are aggregates, meaning they’re made up of many different minerals combined into one solid mass.

 In many rocks, the minerals are intergrown or interlocked, forming a solid mass without distinct crystal boundaries.
 Pressure, temperature, and other minerals influence the arrangement of the minerals, leading to different textures and structures.

 Some rocks, particularly igneous and metamorphic, contain visible crystals.
-Granite is a good example, where slow cooling or intense pressure and heat allowed larger crystals to grow over time.
+Granite is a good example, where slow cooling of magma or intense pressure and heat allowed larger crystals to grow over long periods of time.

 A helpful way to visualise this is to think of a rock as a tightly packed mass of mineral grains.
 Each grain is a separate mineral, and the size, shape, and how they fit together determine the rock’s hardness and porosity.

 Tightly packed, angular grains create hard, non-porous rocks by leaving little space for moisture.
-Finer, rounded grains leave gaps for air and water, making the rock softer and more porous.
+Finer, rounded grains that don't fit tightly together leave gaps for air and water, making the rock softer and more porous.

-All rocks begin as igneous, formed when molten rock, which is magma below the surface or lava above, cools and solidifies.
+Igneous rocks form when molten rock below the surface (magma) or lava above the surface, cools and solidifies.

-Sedimentary rocks form from layers of sediment that accumulate underwater.
-Over time, pressure compacts the layers, and minerals bind them together in a process called cementation.
+Sedimentary rocks form from layers of sediment that accumulate, often underwater.
+Over time, pressure compacts the layers, and minerals bind them together through a process known as cementation.

 When exposed to intense heat or pressure, rocks undergo metamorphism, often deep within the Earth’s crust.
-This transformation can create entirely new rock types and minerals as existing ones break down and new ones form in response to the changing conditions.
+This transformation can create new rock types and minerals as existing ones change in response to the conditions.

 Article Photos

-Pop-up photos: Pyritemarcasite, calcite, gold, silver: Courtesy of Stan Celestian.
+Pop-up photos: Pyritemarcasite, gold, silver: Courtesy of Stan Celestian.
 Sulphur: Courtesy of Géry Parent.

 The native copper is housed in the Harvard Museum of Natural History, Massachusetts, USA.
 The photo, by Stone Mania, is clickable and redirects to the original image.

-The Lemurian quartz crystal, black obsidian, and mica are from our collection.
+The Lemurian quartz crystal, black obsidian, and amethyst geodes are from our collection.

 Stone Mania Live Chat